collinbarrett/collinbarrett.github.io/_posts/2017-06-15-http2-server-push-wordpress.md

 </figure>

 Applying HTTP/2 Server Push to the scripts and stylesheets downloads all of those resources in parallel and they require far less time to acquire.
-The files are now downloaded from the browser’s perspective on the order of around 10ms on average vs. more like 25ms when not pushed.
+The files are now downloaded from the browser's perspective on the order of around 10ms on average vs. more like 25ms when not pushed.
 This disparity would likely be even greater if I were not using a global CDN (Cloudflare) to deliver assets from nodes near the client.